hinto-janai/festival/daemon/mdbook/src/command-line/command-line.md

 Arguments passed to `festivald` will always take priority over the same [configuration](../config.md) options read from disk.

-`festivald` also has a few sub-commands.
+`festivald` also has a `signal` sub-command.
 For example, to send a signal to a `festivald` running on the same local machine, you can run:
 ```bash
 ./festivald signal --play
 ```